-Division of Student Affairs > Title IX > Rights and Options for Survivors > Confidential Reporting Resources
+Division of Student Affairs > Gender Equity > Rights and Options for Survivors > Confidential Reporting Resources

 You may choose to seek advice and assistance from physicians, psychotherapists, professional counselors, clergy, sexual assault and domestic violence counselors and advocates, including individuals who work or volunteer for them.